How to prepare for redundancy before it happens

 But being helpful, useful and reliable is likely the very thing that is now holding you back.

-It was great in the early years of your career but if you want to be seen as an impactful leader it will keep you stuck at the level, you’re at.
+It was great in the early years of your career but if you want to be seen as an impactful leader… this approach will only keep you stuck at the level, you’re at.

 Take a look at the leaders who you admire.
 And think about this for a moment…